 Human Validation

 Researchers reviewed sample posts from each cluster, interpreted underlying themes, assigned descriptive labels, and flagged incoherent clusters.
-Computational efficiency with human nuance.
+The computational model handles scale; the human reviewers handle meaning.

 BERTopic output example